 What are the best digital banks?

-Today best digital banks become top challenger banks.
+Today best digital banks have become top challenger banks.
 They can offer citizens financial products that will have more benefits than traditional financial institutions with physical branches.
 Top digital banks organize a new approach to banking.
-They do not need branches; they reduce costs assigned for employees’ wages; provide easier paperless and transparent processes that for example, allow a consumer to get a loan faster.
-The cutting-edge technology makes the user experience more satisfying and rewards digital banks with additional scores if compared with traditional finance institutions.
+They do not need branches.
+They reduce costs assigned for employees’ wages.
+Thet provides easier paperless and transparent processes that, for example, allow a consumer to get a loan faster.
+The cutting-edge technology makes the user experience more satisfying.
+Technology rewards digital banks with additional scores if compared with traditional finance institutions.

 Top UK challenger and digital banks

 Monese offers its clients to open an account and use the opportunity to conduct financial operations like spending, sending, and saving in minutes.
-Customers have a chance to spend money in different countries like locals, as Monese opens accounts in multiple currencies.
+Customers have a chance to spend money in different countries like locals.
+Monese opens accounts in multiple currencies.
 Moreover, users are supported by the Faster Payments network, which requires no fees.
 Monese is available in 30+ countries in the European Economic Area and carries over 2 million customers.
-Monese has raised a total of $80.4 million and is funded by 20 investors.
+Monese has raised a total of $80.4 million and 20 investors fund it.
 Augmentum Fintech and Tera Ventures are among them.

 Top US challenger and digital banks

-Point Card is an innovative banking application that adapts to customers' needs.
-For instance, the Point Card covers out-of-pocket expenses if the customer's trip was canceled, providing cancelation insurance.
+Point Card is an innovative banking application that adapts to customers’ needs.
+For instance, the Point Card covers out-of-pocket expenses if the clients’ trip was canceled, providing cancelation insurance.
 This fintech solution offers rewards to every account user.
-Both physical and digital cards are designed to satisfy contemporary customers' expectations in safe banking operations, transparent money management, and easy use.
+Both physical and digital cards can satisfy contemporary cunsomers’ expectations in safe banking operations, transparent money management, and easy use.
 The total funding of San Francisco (California, United States) based company is $12 million.
 In the last funding round, which was series A, Point got $10,500,000 from eight investors.
 Among them was Y Combinator and Chapter One Ventures.

 Best digital banks 2020 that worth your attention

 Wingocard is a simplified banking service for children and teens who rely on their parents for money.
 It is designed to teach teens the cashless economy and strengthen their financial literacy skills.
-So, it can become one of the top digital-only banks, while planning to attract the young generation to banking.
+So it can become one of the top digital-only banks while planning to attract the young generation to banking.
 The product allows parents to transfer money and control spending.
 Wingocard is a company with Seed Funding.
 It raised $2 Million in July 2020 and already has 50,000 new users on its waiting list.
-This financial startup is located in Montréal, Quebec, Canada, and was founded in 2019.
+This financial startup is based in Montréal, Quebec, Canada, and was founded in 2019.

 FairMoney represents itself as the mobile banking revolution for emerging markets.
 It raised €14,000,000 in four rounds.
 Among their investors are Flourish Ventures, Newfund, DST Global partners, and SpeedInvest.
-The vision of FairMoney is to give access to money for people in developing markets in Africa and South-East Asia.
+The vision of FairMoney is to give access to money for people in developing markets.
+The idea is to reach Africa and South-East Asia.
 Due to this, 2.5 million+ loans were given in recent years by FairMoney.
 The startup is also working for users without smartphones.
 They can transfer money through SMS.

 TymeBank is a digital-only personal bank, based in Johannesburg.
 It does not have physical bank branches.
 Tyme runs its core-banking system in the cloud, firstly in South Africa.
-The absence of physical bank branches helps Tyme rich 11 million unbanked South Africans and provide them with access to banking services.
+The absence of physical bank branches helps Tyme rich 11 million unbanked South Africans.
+Service provides them with access to banking services.
 TymeBank offers a transaction account, savings account, and an educational App.
 Moreover, fintech products include money transfer services and loans to small and medium businesses.
 In November 2019, the bank reached one million customers.
 The total funding of the banking company is $71.2 million, raised in two rounds.
-The main investor is African Rainbow Capital.
+The main investor is the African Rainbow Capital.

 As we can see, the number of reliable mobile-only banks is growing every year.
 They replace some traditional bank institutions and take customers from them to the digital world of simple banking.

 We at KindGeek follow the latest fintech industry trends.
-Our company has first-hand experience in the field of finance technology.
+Our company has the first-hand experience in the field of finance technology.
 We have worked with different business models for various platforms and countries.
 For example, for the UK, we created HyperJar, a fintech finance management tool that provides a user with a network of mini-accounts.
 Each of them suits the user’s plans, lifestyle, and relationships.
-For more details, please visit our fintech portfolio or contact us.